turingschool/backend-curriculum-site/module3/projects/rails_engine.md

 #### What to expect from instructors

-There will not be formal check-ins for this projects.
+There will not be formal check-ins for this project.
 Instructors will generally be available during scheduled work time to discuss issues absent other commitments.
 Students should also view this as an opportunity to practice discussing code on GitHub, and instructors will prefer reviewing PRs to discussing code on Slack.

 In their reviews, instructors will go over whatever technical, planning or other challenges you're having.
 They also may give you feedback, or suggest a different path than the one you're on.